verbb/formie/docs/guides/fields/surveys-polls-and-quizzes-end-to-end.md

-# Surveys, polls and quizzes end-to-end
+# Surveys, Polls and Quizzes End-to-End

 Formie separates **questionnaire** use cases into two field types: **Survey** for collecting and aggregating responses, and **Quiz** for scored assessments with pass/fail logic.
 Simple **polls** — single-question votes — are built with Survey fields using Radio or Dropdown presentation.